harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 $ https -a "$ADMINUSER:$PASSWORD" --check-status -b -f POST "$DOMJUDGE_SERVER/api/v4/users/accounts" yaml@admin-accounts.yaml
 ```

-Finally we can send out the emails with the command:
+Finally, we can send out the emails with the command:

 ```
 $ MAIL_FOLDER="mail/"